huge part of how we acquire knowledge about new locales is by exploring their culinary fare. On our expedition to Mexico's

 The upstairs is an open air picnic-style feeding ground overlooking Cortez's old cruising course.
 The day was gorgeous and sunny so up the stairs we went.

-floor.
-If we had been wearing any socks they would have been
+If we had been wearing any socks they would have been knocked right off.

-began with a plate of Queso Frito.
+We began with a plate of Queso Frito.

-Sliced Queso Chihuahua, a mild Monterrey Jack-like cheese, lightly fried and covered
+Sliced Queso Chihuahua, a mild Monterrey Jack-like cheese, lightly fried and covered with salsa verde.

 But the pièce de résistance was still to come.
 It's not often that coffee is the highlight of the meal, but it is at The Lighthouse.
 Famous for the flashy preparation of their Mexican Coffee, patrons are provided with dinner AND a show.